Maro5ak/numberConverter/README.md

-# Converting Number Exam App
+# Number Converting "Exam" app
-An app for a School project that has you convert numbers from Binary, Hex and Decimal to one another.
+An app for a School project that has you convert numbers from different systems.
+Binary -> Decimal and Hexadecimal and so on and so forth.
+You get the deal.